BurcinSayin/FG_PFRPG2_Upgrades/README.md

 ### How to Use:
 Add a spell to the character on shar sheet on Actions tab.
 Open the cast action details and type VsDC keyword to the spell traits.
-The cast action should have a "Attack Type" (NOT none) and have "Fixed" DC of negative number ( like Will Fixed -1 )
+The cast action should have a "Attack Type" (NOT none) and have a save ( NOT none again) with "Fixed" DC of negative number ( like Will Fixed -1 )

 ![Cast Action](https://s3.amazonaws.com/burcinsayin.xyz/cast_action.png)